 Day 7: Two Medicine Area + Heading Home

-Take It Easy at Paradise Point: On your final day in Glacier, consider checking out the Two Medicine Area of Glacier National Park, located in the Southeast corner.
+Take It Easy at Paradise Point: On the last day of your Glacier National Park itinerary, consider checking out the Two Medicine Area, located in the Southeast corner.

 An easy and beautiful hike to take here is to Paradise Point.
 Start at the South Shore Trailhead and take the easy 1.4-mile out-and-back trail to Two Medicine Lake.